oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Disclosures and MAY be selectively disclosed:

 * `sub`
     * OPTIONAL.
-The identifier of the Subject of the Verifiable Credential.
+The identifier of the Subject of the Verifiable Credential as known to the .
-The value of `sub` MUST be a URI.
 The Issuer MAY use it to provide the Subject identifier known by the Issuer.
 There is no requirement for a binding to exist between `sub` and `cnf` claims.